Hai4320/How-mobile-cross-platform-works/README.md

 ## Flutter

+- Flutter is an open source framework for building beautiful, natively compiled, multi-platform applications from a single codebase.
+- Supported by Google
-Flutter is an open-source UI toolkit by Google for building cross-platform apps from a single codebase.
-Using the Dart language, Flutter lets developers create apps for Android, iOS, web, and desktop with high performance and beautiful UIs.
-Key features include customizable widgets and "hot reload," which allows real-time code changes, making development faster and more efficient.
+- Using the Dart language, Flutter lets developers create apps for Android, iOS, web, and desktop with high performance and beautiful UIs.
+- Key features include customizable widgets and "hot reload," which allows real-time code changes, making development faster and more efficient.

 ### Dart and Dart compiler.

 Dart compiles directly into machine code by Dart VM
 - JIT Compilation: During execution the dart program may be compiled into native code.
 Flutter using it during development(hot restart, hot reload).
 - AOT Compilation: The Dart code is fully compiled to machine code before execution.
 Production builds for optimized performance.